qvn/GitPages/_posts/2013-08-07-Sync-Vim-With-Github-and-Vundle.markdown

 All your bundles that you put in `.vimrc` should install now.

-## Let Vundle Manage Bundles
+## Let Vundle Manage Bundles {#UsingVundle}
-The only thing we are going to sync is your .vimrc we will not syn Vundle bundles or even Vundke itslef.
-We'll let Vundles manage all bundles and itself.
+The only thing we are going to sync is your .vimrc we will not syn Vundle bundles or even bundles itslef.
+We'll let Vundles manage all of that.
 So, don't let git manage your `~/.vim/bundle` folder.
-Let's exclude it with .gitignore
+So exclude it with .gitignore

+{% highlight bash %}
     touch .gitignore
     echo "bundle/*" >> .gitignore
     echo "~/.vim/bundle/* >> .gitignore
     git status
     git add .gitignore
     git commit -am "Add .gitignore"
+{%endhighlight%}

 [1]: https://github.com/spf13/spf13-vim
 [2]: http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/)